 Make sure your air loft adjustment is on prior to pouring in the beans.

-Load the beans into bean hopper by moving the hood up and pouring the beans down the loading chute.
-We recommend using a 2-gallon food gradebucket for the pouring process as it will hold 7 lbs. of green beans.
+Load the beans into bean hopper by pouring the beans down the loading chute.
+We recommend using food grade buckets for the pouring process.

 Step 6: Turn on Heating Element